StudioEtrange/tango/README.md

 * Plugin code will be executed inside each attached services
 * Predefined plugins are in `pool/plugins` folder

-* You can define your own modules in your app by putting executable files in a `pool/plugins` folder of the app
+* You can define your own plugins in your app by putting executable files in a `pool/plugins` folder of the app

+## Scripts

+    * These are scripts and are executed directly into the host within the context of tango app.
+(Meaning they are sourced)
+    * Scripts files must not have extension.
+They are located in `pool/scripts` folder

+        * List scripts :
+        ```
+        ./tango scripts list
+        ```
+        * Manually execute a script
+        ```
+        ./tango scripts <script>
+        ```

+    * A script do not need to be declared before using it

+    * There are 2 special kind of scripts which are exceptions : init & info scripts which are auto executed into a lightweight container
+        * init scripts are in `pool/scripts_init`
+        * all init scripts are launched by default before all services

+        * info scripts s are in `pool/scripts_info`
+        * all info scripts are launched by default when launching command `info`

 ## Network Configuration